Tekali7/JumpJourney/README.md

 ## Lighthouse Testing

-The website was tested using Lighthouse in Chrome DevTools throughout the development to check performance, accessibiltiy, best practices and SEO.
+The website was tested using Lighthouse in Chrome DevTools throughout the development to check performance, accessibility, best practices and SEO.
 The final test on Lighthouse was run on incognito mode.

 - Lighthouse result for index.html
 ![Lighthouse result index page](assets/readme-imgs/lighthouse-result.PNG)